Apurvvvz/reyaz-clone/README.md

 # setup-macbook
-Setup your MacBook with all the necessary tools to make your life a lot less stressful
+Setup your MacBook with all the necessary tools to make your life a lot less stressful.